RedefiningReality/Proxmox-Remote-Management/Proxmox User (PUser) Script Guide.md

 # Proxmox User (PUser) Script Guide

 ### Sample Usage
-Assume we have file *creds.txt* with the following contents:
+Assume we have file *creds.csv* with the following contents:
 ```
 david
 graduatingjohn